gblotter/FBSimulatorControlDemo/README.md

 ## Installation

 After cloning the repository run [run.sh](https://github.com/gblotter/FBSimulatorControlDemo/blob/master/run.sh).
-This should compile everything, and after it should run all of the termination notification tests which I can think of.
+This should compile everything, and after it should run call the xctest archive for the [SingleViewApp](https://github.com/gblotter/FBSimulatorControlDemo/tree/master/SingleViewApp) app.